-Legislative Overview - A Guide to the Regulatory Reform (Fire Safety) Order 2005
+A guide to the Regulatory Reform (Fire Safety) Order 2005 (FSO)

-This Order is the Primary Legislation regarding fire safety and replaced the Fire Precautions Act 1971 and the Fire Precautions (Workplace) Regulations 1996, both of which were revoked when the Order came into force (1 October 2006).
+This Order is the primary legislation regarding fire safety.
+The Fire Precautions Act 1971 and the Fire Precautions (Workplace) Regulations 1996 were revoked when the Order came into force on 1 October 2006.